blessingekwere/Global-Terrorism-/README.md

 These insights provide a glimpse into the global terrorism landscape, highlighting the countries, groups, attack types, and their impacts.
-Through further analysis, we can gain a deeper understanding of the trends, patterns, and factors driving terrorism, ultimately contributing to more effective prevention and counterterrorism strategies.

 ## Visualization
 Below is the dashboard showing the analysis of global terrorism from 1970-2020.
 Kindly click [here](https://app.powerbi.com/view?r=eyJrIjoiOTQwNjkzNGUtNjgwYi00MDc4LWFlNWItOGEyMTk4MTFiYTc0IiwidCI6IjMwMDM2MmQ4LTZkNmItNGY5ZC04YjQwLTUwZjhkNjkxNmVjZCJ9) to interact with the dashboard